David Bowie: 1976–1979: Berlin era

 After completing Low and "Heroes", Bowie spent much of 1978 on the Isolar II world tour, bringing the music of the first two Berlin Trilogy albums to almost a million people during 70 concerts in 12 countries.
 By now he had broken his drug addiction; Buckley writes that Isolar II was "Bowie's first tour for five years in which he had probably not anaesthetised himself with copious quantities of cocaine before taking the stage. ...
 Without the oblivion that drugs had brought, he was now in a healthy enough mental condition to want to make friends."
 Recordings from the tour made up the live album Stage, released the same year.
 Bowie also recorded narration for an adaptation of Sergei Prokofiev's classical composition Peter and the Wolf, which was released as an album in May 1978.

-The final piece in what Bowie called his "triptych", Lodger (1979), eschewed the minimalist, ambient nature of its two predecessors, making a partial return to the drum- and guitar-based rock and pop of his pre-Berlin era.
+The final piece in what Bowie called his "triptych", Lodger (1979) eschewed the minimalist, ambient nature of its two predecessors, making a partial return to the drum- and guitar-based rock and pop of his pre-Berlin era.
 The result was a complex mixture of new wave and world music, in places incorporating Hijaz non-Western scales.
-Some tracks were composed using Eno's Oblique Strategies cards: "Boys Keep Swinging" entailed band members swapping instruments, "Move On" used the chords from Bowie's early composition "All the Young Dudes" played backwards, and "Red Money" took backing tracks from The Idiots "Sister Midnight".
-The album was recorded in Switzerland and New York City.
-Ahead of its release, RCA's Mel Ilberman described it as "a concept album that portrays the Lodger as a homeless wanderer, shunned and victimized by life's pressures and technology."
-Lodger reached number four in the UK and number 20 in the US, and yielded the UK hit singles "Boys Keep Swinging" and "DJ".
-Towards the end of the year, Bowie and Angie initiated divorce proceedings, and after months of court battles the marriage was ended in early 1980.
+The album, recorded in Switzerland and New York City, reached number four in the UK and number 20 in the US, and yielded the UK hit singles "Boys Keep Swinging" and "D.J."
+Towards the end of the year, Bowie and Angie initiated divorce proceedings, and after months of court battles, the marriage was ended in early 1980.
 The three albums were later adapted into classical music symphonies by American composer Philip Glass for his first, fourth and twelfth symphonies in 1992, 1997 and 2019, respectively.
-Glass praised Bowie's gift for creating "fairly complex pieces of music, masquerading as simple pieces".
+Glass praised David Bowie's gift for creating "fairly complex pieces of music, masquerading as simple pieces".